catastrophe-brandon/nms-gen/README.md

 `--o my_output_file.json` is how you specify the updated save data output file.

-If your pixel data import is successful you'll see something like this:
+If your pixel data import is successful you'll see something like this in the logging:

 ```
 Tile coord: (100.0, 120.0, 40.0)